-The research underscores the vital role of amino acid composition and sequence, hydrogen bonding, and cross-links in preserving the stability and assembly of tropocollagen into collagen fibers.
+Previous research underscores the vital role of amino acid composition and sequence, hydrogen bonding, and cross-links in preserving the stability and assembly of tropocollagen into collagen fibers.
+In order to further understand the role of collagen within living organisms and to improve our use of exogenous collagen in the aforementioned applications safely and effectively, it is of the utmost importance to understand the properties of collagen at the molecular and submolecular levels as other biomolecules are, including how it interacts with itself and other compounds and substances under various physiologically-relevant conditions.
 It is not clearly known as to what number of tropocollagen strands from the most stable collagen fibrils and how proline and hydroxyproline residues influence these interactions.
-A thorough understanding of these molecular dynamics is essential to comprehend how the structural properties of collagen influence its various functional roles in both biological and industrial settings.
 This study will use molecular dynamics (MD) simulations to characterize the interactions between tropocollagen hexamers and heptamers, using model peptides comprised mainly of proline or hydroxyproline residues.
-MD simulations offer comprehensive insights into tropocollagen's conformational dynamics and aggregation, complementing empirical studies.
-We aim to unveil the disparities in the structure and function of collagen molecules containing hydroxyproline compared to those without and to elucidate how these variances impact collagen fibrillogenesis.
-Furthermore, we will explore how differences in the quantity and arrangement of collagen polypeptide chains within hexamer and heptamer tropocollagen complexes contribute to their structural diversity and biological significance in tissue biology.
+We will explore how differences in the quantity and arrangement of collagen polypeptide chains within hexamer and heptamer tropocollagen complexes contribute to their structural diversity and biological significance in tissue biology.

 Methods